jiaxuxu888/rings/docs/source/index.rst

    :align: left

 Welcome to the official repository for the 2025 ICML paper, `No Metric to Rule Them All: Toward Principled Evaluations of Graph-Learning Datasets <https://doi.org/10.48550/arXiv.2502.02379>`__, which introduces RINGS: a perturbation framework for attributed graphs, designed to facilitate more principled evaluations of graph learning benchmarks from first principles.

+The full repo is available `here <https://github.com/aidos-lab/rings>`__.

 |